-Goal 1: A sustainable economy.
+Goal 1: An improved and diversified economy.

-- Objective 1: Assist existing businesses and industry to improve their efficiency and ability to stay competitive. - Objective 2: Encourage new business formation. - Encourage the development of a broader range of commercial and service Objective 3: businesses to meet the needs of Town residents. - Promote ongoing dialog between the Town, the County, and the Columbia Objective 4: County Economic Development Corporation to ensure that economic development projects are consistent with the goals and objectives of the Town's Comprehensive Plan. - Develop basic design standards for all non-residential uses to assure a high Objective 5: value, lasting development pattern. - Encourage intergovernmental cooperation in the siting of new business Objective 6 opportunities and retaining existing businesses.
+- Assist existing businesses and industry to improve their efficiency and ability Objective 1: to stay competitive. - Objective 2: Encourage new business formation. - Objective 3: Promote ongoing dialog between the Town, the County, and the Columbia County Economic Development Corporation to ensure that economic development projects are consistent with the goals and objectives of the Town's Comprehensive Plan. - Encourage intergovernmental cooperation in the siting of new business - Objective 4: opportunities and retaining existing businesses.

-Goal 2: Support the Town's agricultural economy by ensuring prime farmland is permanently retained for agricultural uses.
+Support the Town's agricultural economy by ensuring prime farmland is permanently Goal 2: retained for agricultural uses.

-- Objective 1: Restrict subdivision and non-farm development on prime farmland. - Objective 2: Retain property assessments of farmland consistent with their intended use. - Objective 3: Encourage participation in the farmland preservation program. - Objective 4: Discourage the rezoning of land zoned agricultural. - Objective 5: Direct rural, non-farm uses to those areas least suitable for cultivation. - Objective 6: Discourage isolated commercial and industrial uses in agricultural, residential and open space areas. - Objective 7: Investigate the use of grant monies to purchase development rights. - Objective 8: Consider adopting a right to farm ordinance. - Institute a Town Land Division Ordinance and collect appropriate fees.
-Objective 9:
+- Objective 1: Restrict subdivision and non-farm development on prime farmland. - Objective 2: Retain property assessments of farmland consistent with their intended use. - Objective 3: Encourage participation in the farmland preservation program. - Objective 4: Discourage the rezoning of land zoned agricultural. - Discourage the sale of prime farmland to non-agricultural interests.
+Objective 5: - Objective 6: Direct rural, non-farm uses to those areas least suitable for cultivation. - Objective 7: Prohibit isolated commercial and industrial uses in agricultural, residential and open space areas. - Objective 8: Consider adopting a right to farm ordinance.